soxfox42/tak/README.md

 python          | 0:00:33.063282
 ```

+Note that Factor does not currently support arm64 processors, so it is running through Rosetta 2 translation in this run.

 ## PRs Welcome!

 I'd love to build up a collection of more languages, and while I plan to implement some more myself, I won't say no to help!